Software & Technology

 While we have ten offices across the world, including London and Barcelona, Skyscanner started life in Edinburgh.
 The thriving digital tech scene in Edinburgh is hugely supportive and collaborative, with a strong sense of camaraderie.

 – Gareth Williams, Co-Founder and Chair, Skyscanner

-Edinburgh’s strengths in technology are underpinned by the expertise of its education institutions.
+Edinburgh’s strengths in technology are underpinned by the expertise of its educational institutions.
 The University of Edinburgh’s School of Informatics is among the largest of its kind in Europe with over 450 academic and research staff.
 It provides the sector with a steady supply of graduates, spin-out companies, and intellectual property.
 Edinburgh is also home to the Edinburgh Napier University School of Computing and Heriot-Watt University’s Department of Computer Science.
 The universities possess multiple sophisticated facilities including ARCHER (the UK's primary academic supercomputer).
 Edinburgh is also home to the CodeClan Digital Skills Academy which offers rapid digital upskilling courses, providing a steady stream of new tech talent.

 Is your organisation interested in locating or expanding in Edinburgh?
 If so, please get in touch to discuss how we can provide free and confidential support for your project.